Sheyann Webb

-Sheyann Webb-Christburg (born February 17, 1956) is a civil rights activist known as Martin Luther King Jr.'s "Smallest Freedom Fighter" and co-author of the book Selma, Lord, Selma.
-As an eight-year-old, Webb took part in the first attempt at the Selma to Montgomery march across the Edmund Pettus Bridge on March 7, 1965, known as Bloody Sunday.
+Sheyann Webb-Christburg is a civil rights activist and co-author of the book Selma, Lord, Selma.
+As a nine-year-old, Webb took part in the first attempt at the Selma to Montgomery march across the Edmund Pettus Bridge on March 7, 1965, known as Bloody Sunday, and was known as Martin Luther King Jr.'s "Smallest Freedom Fighter".

-Early life

-Webb was born on February 17, 1956, in Selma, Alabama, to John and Betty Webb.
-She grew up in a family of eight children.
-As a child, she attended the segregated public schools of Dallas County, Alabama until she was one of the first black children to integrate into an all-white school where she was pushed downstairs, called derogatory names, and spit on.

 The beginning of her activism

-In January 1965, enticed by an uncommon scenario for Alabama in the 1960s, Webb and her friend Rachel West followed a group of both black and white people into Brown's Chapel AME Church and took part in their first civil rights meeting.
-Webb became passionate about this activism and began skipping school and sneaking out of her house at night to attend meetings and/or demonstrations, despite her parents' warnings.
-She even brought home freedom fighters, like James Reeb, to stay at her house in an attempt to avoid being punished.

-Webb and West met Dr. King soon after they began attending meetings.
+In January 1965, Webb met Dr. King soon after she began attending meetings.
 Webb states that meeting Dr King was one of the most impactful events of her life; she describes him as "a strong...patient man...one who could talk and deliver, and you could receive his message regardless of how old you were."
-Webb knew little about the movement at eight years old, she "grew up in the movement and realized what was happening little by little," and claims that Dr. King was the reason she stayed involved, even beyond her childhood.